 The World Health Organisation (WHO) in 2006 defined Sex, Sexual health, Sexuality and Sexual rights.
 Your sexual health and sensual rights are an entitlement for your sensual and sexual development within the relational framework that honours you and your desires.

-Psychosexual therapy could be seen as a journey of reclaiming ownership of your body and sexual choices.
+Psychosexual therapy can be seen as a journey of reclaiming ownership and development of your sexual energy, sensual body and sexual choices.
 This is achieved by developing a sensual and sexual pathway that's tailored specifically to your unique experience of your sexual and sensual development.

 I have worked with many people who have presented with lack of desire, arousal or orgasm concerns, others have worked through sexual trauma or re-discovered a sensual or sexual predilection that they had previously been shamed for.